Net Promoter® Score

 Many believe Net Promoter Score is a valuable metric for growing both revenue and profits.
-One of the main reasons organizations choose Net Promoter Score is its simplicity.
-NPS supporters claim that focusing on a single customer satisfaction metric—that is visible and easy to understand—makes it easier to motivate an entire organization to be customer-focused.
-Although Net Promoter Score lacks detailed customer satisfaction levers, the sheer simplicity of the measurement helps organizations take action faster to improve customer experience.
+One of the main reasons organisations choose Net Promoter Score is its simplicity.
+NPS supporters claim that focusing on a single customer satisfaction metric—that is visible and easy to understand—makes it easier to motivate an entire organisation to be customer-focused.
+Although Net Promoter Score lacks detailed customer satisfaction levers, the sheer simplicity of the measurement helps organisations take action faster to improve customer experience.

 Net Promoter Score has also proven valuable as a way to raise a flag for at-risk customers.
-Many organizations have implemented processes to respond to customers who respond negatively on the 0 to 10 scale.
-Organizations can close the loop with customers who are not promoters and work to remedy any issues.
+Many organisations have implemented processes to respond to customers who respond negatively on the 0 to 10 scale.
+Organisations can close the loop with customers who are not promoters and work to remedy any issues.

 How to measure Net Promoter Score effectively